MarkWarneke/markwarneke.github.io/_posts/2019-08-15-acceptance-test-infrastructure-as-code.md

 As Pester picks up every `*.Tests.ps1` we want the specification itself to not be triggered, as the specification is general and should be reusable.
 Rather we want to loop through a set of resources or subjects under tests that should be tested against the specification.

-Hence we are going to create an additonal file with the file ending  `*.Tests.ps1`, which will invoke all `*.spec.ps1` with a given name (and resource group name).
+Hence we are going to create an additional file with the file ending  `*.Tests.ps1`, which will invoke all `*.spec.ps1` with a given name (and resource group name).
-This can be merged and adjusted, if the flexibility is not needed, and as this approach is very opinionated.
+This can of course be merged and adjusted as this approach is very opinionated.
-Using this approach, however, will enable you to extend your specifications dynamically by adding more and more spec `*.spec.ps1` files.
+However using this approach will enable you to extend the checks dynamically by changing or adding more `*.spec.ps1` files.

 ```powershell
 # adls.acceptance.spec.ps1